In late 2020, Tyler J. McCall recorded a live video where he denounced James Wedmore, citing Wedmore's Trump support and Qanon ties.

 It’s a special type of insult when someone spends thousands of dollars with you only to ignore your best ideas and insist you do something they heard from a bro in a YouTube ad instead.

-One day (right around the time I posted the above Brad meme, in fact) I woke up and as the pre-inauguration tension in the United States was at a crescendo, boiling over into the violence of the coup, and I said to myself:
+One day (right around the time I posted the above Brad meme, in fact) I woke up and as the pre-inauguration tension in the United States was at a crescendo, boiling over into the violence of an attempted, and I said to myself: